mmichaellangelo/todoapp/README.md

 Postgres serves as the database with Adminer for database admin things.

 The whole stack is dockerized and can be run with docker compose.
+It is recommended to run with:
+> docker compose up --no-attach proxy

+to avoid a massive amount of logs from nginx.

+After starting, the webapp will be live at dev.localhost.

+Adminer can be accessed at adminer.localhost and the api is proxied at api.localhost.